 The purpose of this paragraph is that (as is often the case) if the hiring manager only reads your resume for a few seconds, they will instantly be impressed.
 Incorporate three key selling points: your degree and major, any relevant experience you have, any key skills you have developed.
 Make sure you outline your ambition to perform within the given industry.
 Include any achievements, use industry buzz words central to you’re the job being advertised, and use inspiring, active language.
-Keep it concise, cut unnecessary language usage; consider it your “headline”.
+Keep it concise, cut unnecessary language usage, consider it your “headline.”

 4. Only Include Credible Professional Experience:

-I’ve worked with students, college grads and young professionals that have been told to incorporate any and all professional experience they have on their resume, even the baby-sitting jobs they did during high school.
+I’ve worked with students, college grads, and young professionals that have been told to incorporate any and all professional experience they have on their resume, even the baby-sitting jobs they did during high school.
 They were told to extract the key skills from these jobs and apply these in their new resume – this is wrong.

 When considering what’s best to put on your resume, think logically.
 What will most impress a recruiting manager?
 Someone telling them that their baby-sitter job each Saturday night taught them cash handling skills?
 That their understanding of logistics is based on delivering papers aged 13?
-This is more likely to reflect badly on you, in my honest opinion.
+This is more likely to reflect poorly on you, in my honest opinion.

 Most college students have held a part-time job, worked an internship, or have been involved in volunteer work.
 When writing your professional experience section, focus on this type of experience, and develop a structured exposition of the necessary skills you developed.
-A professional experience section featuring one well presented work experience will be far more effective than a lengthy section detailing lots of minor, far-fetched stories loosely linking teenage gardening chores to entry level accounting!
+A professional experience section featuring one well-presented work experience will be far more effective than a lengthy section detailing lots of minor, far-fetched stories loosely linking teenage gardening chores to entry-level accounting!

 What if I have no proper experience?

 If you don’t have any professional experience, then its time to go and get some.
 Go to your library, local community center, or contact a career advisor at your school and ask about volunteer work programs.
-Consider what industry you are targeting career-wise, and then look for volunteer programs that will provide relevant experience.
+Consider what industry you are targeting career-wise, and then look for volunteer programs that will provide a relevant experience.
 You’ll be able to start in no time, and you’ll only need to do a few hours a week to gain something that will substantially impact your resume.
-What’s more, you’ll be learning real life skills that will become highly valuable once you get your foot in the door somewhere to begin your career!
+What’s more, you’ll be learning real-life skills that will become highly valuable once you get your foot in the door somewhere to begin your career!

-Finding a job fresh out of college isn’t always easy, it takes perseverance, confidence and even a bit of luck.
+Finding a job fresh out of college isn’t always easy; it takes perseverance, confidence, and even a bit of luck.
 There are many factors that will affect your chances with each application you make – the once factor you have control over is your resume.
 Make sure you’re doing everything you can to turn the odds in your favor.
 Good luck!